Sheikh Mujibur Rahman: Middle East

-Mujib and Indira Gandhi signed the 25-year Indo-Bangladeshi Treaty of Friendship, Cooperation and Peace, which complemented India's massive economic and humanitarian assistance to Bangladesh.
-Mujib forged a close friendship with Indira Gandhi, strongly praising India's decision to intervene in the Bangladesh Liberation War, and professed admiration and friendship for India.
+South Asia

+Mujib and Indira Gandhi signed the 25-year Indo-Bangladeshi Treaty of Friendship, Cooperation and Peace.
+India and Bangladesh developed extremely cordial relations based on shared political values, a common nonaligned worldview and cultural solidarity.
+In February 1972, Mujib visited the Indian city of Calcutta in West Bengal to thank the people of India for their support during the liberation war.
+Mujib was immensely popular in India.
+Many of India's leading film directors, singers, writers, actors and actresses came to meet with Mujib, including Satyajit Ray, Hemanta Mukherjee and Hema Malini.
+In Pakistan, a constitutional amendment was passed to establish diplomatic relations with Bangladesh.
 In the Delhi Agreement of 1974, Bangladesh, India and Pakistan pledged to work for regional stability and peace.
 The agreement paved the way for the return of interned Bengali officials and their families stranded in Pakistan, as well as the establishment of diplomatic relations between Bangladesh and Pakistan.
+However, Bangladesh had to concede on the issue of putting 195 Pakistani PoWs on trial for war crimes, after the three countries agreed by consensus to transfer the 195 PoWs to Pakistani custody.

-In 1974, the Land Boundary Treaty regarding India-Bangladesh enclaves was challenged in court.
+Mujib and Gandhi also signed a Land Boundary Treaty concerning the India-Bangladesh enclaves.
+The treaty was challenged in court.
 The government attempted to ratify the treaty without consulting parliament.
 Chief Justice Abu Sadat Mohammad Sayem ruled that parliament had to ratify the treaty in accordance with the constitution, otherwise the government's actions were illegal and unconstitutional.
 The Chief Justice dissented with the government's actions.
 The treaty was subsequently ratified by parliament.
 In his decision, Justice Sayem referred to the Vienna Convention on the Law of Treaties.
-The Land Boundary Agreement was finally implemented in 2015.
+The land boundary treaty was finally implemented in 2015.

-Japan became a major aid provider to the new country.
-Mujib attended Commonwealth summits in Canada and Jamaica, where he held talks with Queen Elizabeth II.
-The Soviet Union supplied several squadrons of MiG-21 planes for the Bangladesh Air Force.
-Although Israel was one of the first countries to recognise Bangladesh, Bangladesh strongly supported Egypt during the Arab-Israeli War of 1973.
-In return, Egypt gave Bangladesh's military 44 tanks.
-Algeria facilitated Bangladesh's entry into the OIC by brokering talks with Pakistan.